loginid1/loginid-tutorial/README.md

   - The tutorial connects to the public service Cat-Fact, once as an open API call, once protected by Kong
 - **User Management**:
   - Simulates a simple user management API.
 It receives a LoginID issued JWT and ... returns the username
-  - Connects to LoginID to call LoginID APIs that require so called *service token*
+  - Connects to LoginID to call LoginID APIs that require so-called *service token*
 - **OpenID Connect**
   - A simple Single-Page App client demonstrates the usage of LoginIDs OpenID Connect flow
-  - The guide for setting it up follows

 The tutorial setup looks like this: